Aug 22, 2017

 Arias’ situation is one of several where unauthorized workers are arrested, denied adequate medical treatment, held in jail, and deported for sustaining an injury at work.
 Furthermore, laws in other states are also cracking down on the rights of unauthorized workers to receive workers’ compensation benefits.
 Arias has not seen his children in more than 2 years.

 Dedicated to Upholding Your Rights to Workers’ Compensation

-At The Law Offices of Nathaniel F. Hansford, we take pride in helping injured workers seek compensation for their injuries.
+At Hansford McDaniel LLC, we take pride in helping injured workers seek compensation for their injuries.
 Our firm is passionate about finding effective legal solutions for clients, and we can discuss your options throughout the process.
 With our Atlanta workers’ compensation attorneys, you can receive experienced representation for your case.